-When we hear the word “money remittance,” we usually think of people counting their money at a Western Union outlet or something similar.
+When we hear the word “remittance,” we usually think of people counting their money at a Western Union outlet or something similar.
 With the advent of the Internet, however, online money transfer services are starting to gain popularity among those who desire the ease, speed and convenience of the Internet.
-One of them is TransferWise.
+One of them is Wise (formerly TransferWise).

 Step 1: Register for a free account by providing your email address, password and country.
 After registering, check your email and click the link to confirm your email address.